 - Other non-economic damages

-How do I Determine Who Was Responsible for My Child’s Cerebral Palsy?
+How do I Determine Who was Responsible for My Child’s Cerebral Palsy?

 Different parties could be responsible for your child’s cerebral palsy, including: